 A day as a volunteer at the Jewish cemetery Währing!
 Every second Sunday of the month, the association Rettet den jüdischen Friedhof Währing calls for

-The association opens the cemetery grounds on the second Sunday of each month (except Jewish holidays) from 10:00 a.m. to 4:00 p.m. and offers interesting background information at the associated Info Point.
+The association opens the cemetery grounds once a month on the second Sunday of each month (except Jewish holidays) from 10:00 a.m. to 4:00 p.m. and offers interesting background information at the associated Info Point.
 A small museum is under construction.